Monday January 20, 2020

 Another big attack of 2021 was a phishing scam attack on the social networking site LinkedIn.
 LinkedIn is one of the biggest social networks where people connect with people of their related job profiles.
 This networking site accounts for 756 million members across 200 countries worldwide.
 The company was perturbed when the data of 500 million LinkedIn users were under a security breach.
 The data of these account holders were sold online.
 The attackers had sent these users fake job offering mail which forced them to click the link and instilling malicious software on their systems.

 Attacks on India’s CoWIN app

 Amidst the pandemic, CoWIN app emerged as a ray of light for the people of India, by helping them and streamlining the complete vaccination process of the huge country.
 But this app appeared to be an enticing bait to hackers to lure their victims.
 Hackers used the CoWin app to misguided users into downloading fake apps.
 In January many incidents came up in light of fake Aarogya Setu apps created by hackers.
 It was used to implant malware into end user’s systems.
 The fake CoWIN app lured many users to download this fake app in an urge to get vaccinated.

 Hackers and criminals are getting smarter every day.
 The countermeasure is to predict their attack and block it in the most effective way possible before any unfortunate events.

 In Testing, mostly 4 major types of testing ate performed

-For these testing to happen in the most efficient way possible it’s better to have a dedicated testing wing along with software development or hire services from an agency.
+For these tests to happen in the most efficient way possible it’s better to have a dedicated testing wing along with software development or hire services from an agency.